elastic/rally/docs/pipelines.rst

 benchmark-only
 ~~~~~~~~~~~~~~

 This is intended if you want to provision a cluster by yourself.
 Do not use this pipeline unless you are absolutely sure you need to.
 As Rally has not provisioned the cluster, results are not easily reproducable and it also cannot gather a lot of metrics (like CPU usage).
-We will eventually allow to set up multi-node clusters at some point though so this pipeline will become obsolete over time.
-It is likely that we remove it then.

 To benchmark a cluster, you also have to specify the hosts to connect to.
 An example invocation::